-From the above results and our experience we recommend the following strategy to setup an ACTIS instrument.
+From the above results and our experience, we recommend the following strategy to setup an ACTIS instrument.
 First, one should choose the propagation flow rate (Q{TIS}) as well as the separation capillary dimensions $(r_2 \text{ and } l_2)$ so that the ligand L reaches the detector at time τ_L (see eqs.
-8-10) which is much shorter than anticipated lifetime of the complex $(1 / k{off})$.
-Our choice of $\tau{\rm L} \approx 10$ s should suffice most strong complexes.
+8-10) which is much shorter than anticipated lifetime of the complex $(1/k{\text{off}})$.
+Our choice of $\tau_L \approx 10 \text{ s}$ should suffice most of the stable PL complexes.
 Second, the injection loop radius r_1 should be selected to be 0.5-1.0 times the separation capillary radius r_2 .
 For instance, a separation capillary radius of 100 μm corresponds to a range in injection loop radius of 50-100 μm.
-Third, the ACTIS instrument should be assembled using the straightforward scheme provided in Figure 2; an elaborate setup proposed in our preliminary study1 is not needed since parameters such as the plug shape or ramp time have only minimal impact on K_d accuracy according to the results of our current study.
+Third, the ACTIS instrument should be assembled using the straightforward scheme provided in Figure 2; an elaborate setup proposed in our preliminary study is not needed since parameters such as the plug shape or ramp time have only minimal impact on K_d accuracy according to the results of our current study.

-Our findings and recommendations will allow ACTISinstrumentation developers to drastically change (simplify) instrument configuration without raising questions about how such changes may affect accuracy of K_d .
+Our findings and recommendations will allow ACTIS-instrumentation developers to change (simplify) instrument configuration drastically without raising questions about how such changes may affect accuracy of $K{\rm d}$.
 By relying on ACTIS intrinsic accuracy, developers can focus their efforts and resources on optimizing instrument configuration to achieve the highest precision.
 Finally, to the best of our knowledge, this work provides the first example of a comprehensive proof of accuracy of an analytical method performed in-silico.
 We foresee that the in-silico accuracy-assessment approach will be used for a similar task on other methods built upon processes with the deterministic nature.